-Severely affected infants have recurrent or progressive necrotic soft-tissue infections with staphylococcal and gram-negative bacteria, periodontitis, poor wound healing, leukocytosis, and delayed (> 3 wk) umbilical cord detachment.
+Severely affected infants have recurrent or progressive necrotic soft-tissue infections with staphylococcal and gram-negative bacteria, periodontitis, poor wound healing, no pus formation, leukocytosis, and delayed (> 3 wk) umbilical cord detachment.
 WBC counts remain high even between infections.
 Infections become increasingly difficult to control.

 Less severely affected infants have few serious infections and mild alterations in blood counts.
 They can survive until adulthood without intervention.

 Diagnosis is by detecting absence or severe deficiency of adhesive glycoproteins on the surface of WBCs using monoclonal antibodies (eg, anti-CD11, anti-CD18) and flow cytometry.
 Leukocytosis on CBC is common but nonspecific.
 Genetic testing is recommended for siblings.

 Treatment is with prophylactic antibiotics, often given continuously (usually trimethoprim/sulfamethoxazole).
 Granulocyte transfusions can also help.